haoningwu3639/MRGen/README.md

 [Project Page](https://haoningwu3639.github.io/MRGen/) $\cdot$ [Paper](https://arxiv.org/abs/2412.04106/) $\cdot$ [Dataset](https://huggingface.co/datasets/haoningwu/MRGen-DB) $\cdot$ [Checkpoints](https://huggingface.co/haoningwu/MRGen)

 ## News
+- [2025.6] Glad to share that MRGen has been accepted to ICCV 2025.
 - [2025.1] We have released our code, data, and checkpoints.
 - [2024.12] Our pre-print paper is released on arXiv.